-Illinois's dog bite law covers both injuries caused by animal bites and injuries caused by other animal behaviors.
+Note that this statute covers bites and other kinds of injuries caused by animals.
 For instance, suppose that a person is walking down a public sidewalk one day when a dog runs out of its yard and jumps on the person, knocking him down and causing injury.
-The injured person may seek compensation under the Illinois statute.
+The injured person may seek compensation under this Illinois statute.

-The second possible defense to an Illinois dog bite claim is trespassing.
-Trespassing occurs when a person is on private property without permission.
-Since Illinois's dog bite law requires the injured person to "lawfully" be on the property he or she occupied when the injury took place, an owner who can show the person was trespassing at the time of the injury may not be liable for the costs of that injury.
-(See our article on homeowner liability when trespassers are injured to learn more.)
+Similarly, since Illinois's dog bite statute requires the injured person to "lawfully" be on the property where the injury took place, an owner who can show the claimant was trespassing at the time of the injury might not be liable for the claimed damages.
+(Learn more about homeowner liability when trespassers are injured.)

 If you find yourself involved in a dog bite claim in Illinois—either as a dog owner or as someone who suffered a bite or other injury—it may be time to discuss your situation with a personal injury lawyer.